-Did you know that Florida is home to 13 species of native bats, including rare and threatened species?
+Did you know that in addition to Rats and Rodents, Florida is home to 13 species of native bats, including rare and threatened species?

 The Florida Fish & Wildlife Conservation Commission is working hard to protect these creatures from harm and distinction.
 Florida has a four month mating season in which the public may not exclude bats from any structures or homes while bats give birth and tend to their young.